itsjoshuagraves/digitalgarden/content/about/_index.md

 ---
 title: About & More
 type: docs
-summary: "About Joshua Graves, the site, and other fun things."
+summary: "About Joshua Mauldin, the site, and other fun things."
 bookToc: false
 ---